cleentfaar/devr/docs/2-Configuration.md

 There are special commands available for manipulating the DEVR configuration while it's installed on your system.
 These commands are listed below.

-The commands generally can be executed as follows: ``devr command:here``
+The commands generally can be executed as follows: ``devr command_namespace:command``

-To get help on a certain command, simply execute: ``devr command:here --help``
+To get help on a certain command, simply execute: ``devr command_namespace:command --help``

 ### config:list ###